The Volterra signature: Introduction

 \emph{Memory-effects} in real-world data streams are ubiquitous: their future evolution depends not only on the current state but also on the \emph{history} of the signal, often in intricate ways, with different importance assigned to distant versus recent changes and to periods corresponding to different regimes.
 To name only a few examples of history-dependent phenomena, we mention biological and neuroscientific systems exhibiting synaptic plasticity and delay effects~\cite{Gerstner2002,Kou08}, memory in disease spread models~\cite{BCF19}, the long- and short-range dependence observed in realized volatility~\cite{comte1996long,Gatheral2018,guyon2023volatility} and a variety of engineering and signal-processing applications featuring long or short memory~\cite{Boyd1985,Leland1994,BB08,CC14}.

-To learn such phenomena from data, increasingly complex architectures such as recurrent neural networks (RNNs) \cite{Elman1990, Jordan1997SerialOA}, long short-term memory networks (LSTMs) \cite{HochreiterSchmidhuber1997}, and more recently Transformers \cite{Vaswani2017,wang2020linformer} have been introduced and widely employed.
+To learn such phenomena from data, increasingly complex architectures such as recurrent neural networks (RNNs) \cite{Elman1990, Jordan1997SerialOA}, long short-term memory networks (LSTMs) \cite{HochreiterSchmidhuber1997}, Transformers \cite{Vaswani2017,wang2020linformer}, and more recently structured State Space Models (SSMs) like S4 and Mamba \cite{gu2022efficiently,gu2023mamba,dao2024transformers} have been introduced and widely employed.
 These approaches emulate memory \textit{implicitly} by storing information about the past in hidden states or attention matrices.
 While powerful, they often function as highly parameterized ``black boxes'' \cite{Lipton2016,Rudin2019}: the learned dependence structure is difficult to interpret, and training can be notoriously unstable over long horizons due to vanishing or exploding gradients \cite{BengioSimardFrasconi1994,PascanuMikolovBengio2013}.
 Moreover, implicit memory models may require large amounts of data to recover decay structures that can be encoded a priori in scientific settings \cite{RaissiPerdikarisKarniadakis2019,KarniadakisEtAl2021}.

 In contrast, a classical mathematical approach to modeling systems with memory is via \emph{Volterra} dynamics, where a kernel \(K(t,s)\) explicitly encodes how past inputs at time \(s<t\) influence the present at time \(t\).
 To make this concrete in discrete time, consider a sequence of innovations of a signal \((\Delta x_{t_i})_{i=1,\dots,n}\) driving the system; in our context, these are the increments of an incoming \emph{data stream}.
 Information from the past is then propagated forward through accumulation,